 There are many things that can cause you to get stuck while clutter clearing, and one thing that comes up again and again is wanting the things you let go of to be re-used in some way rather than just thrown in the bin.
-One woman even wrote to me recently to say that she was having difficulty letting go of shoes with holes in the soles because she didn’t want to just put them in the trash.
+One woman wrote to me recently, for example, to say that she was having difficulty letting go of shoes with holes in the soles because she didn’t want to just put them in the trash.

 We live in a time where it is now possible to recycle many things that a couple of decades ago would have ended up in landfill or a municipal incinerator.
 There is so much more awareness now of the finite resources our planet has, and a far greater sense of social responsibility to use them wisely.